cwbaker/forge/docs/installation.md

 nav_order: 2
 ---

+## Download

+Download the latest Forge binary and build scripts from the [GitHub releases](https://github.com/cwbaker/forge/releases) page, unzip it, and then add a symbolic link to the executable `.../forge/bin/forge` from a directory in your path.

+## Compile

-Install Forge by building it from source and adding a symbolic link to the executable `${HOME}/forge/bin/forge` to a directory in your path.
+Install Forge by building it from source and adding a symbolic link to the executable `${HOME}/forge/bin/forge` from a directory in your path.

-Change the default install location from `${HOME}/forge` by passing `prefix=${install-directory}` on the command line where `install-directory` is the full path to the directory to install to.
+The install location is changed by passing `prefix=${install-directory}` on the command line replacing `${install-directory}` with the full path to the directory to install *Forge* to.
 For example `forge prefix=D:\\forge variant=shipping install` on Windows or `forge prefix=/usr/local/forge variant=shipping install` on Linux or macOS.

 **Linux:**